Clay8288/Clay8288/README.md

 I first started by self-learning thanks to [Grafikart](https://grafikart.fr/) and [Javascript de zéro](https://www.javascriptdezero.com/), then I decided to undertake a training with the [O'clock school](https://oclock.io/) which allowed me to discover my affinity for the back-end.

 I am particularly interested in good development practices and wish to continue to train with experienced developers who are willing to share their knowledge.
-For this, I decided to join the [What The Fabrik](https://www.whatthefabrik.fr/) Discord where I am a moderator.
+That's why, I decided to join the [What The Fabrik](https://www.whatthefabrik.fr/) Discord where I am a moderator.
 All experiences are welcome, whether it's with an apprenticeship or a job.

 ## I’m currently working with ...